jboss-developer/jboss-eap-quickstarts/spring-kitchensink-controlleradvice/README.md

 What is it?
 -----------

-The `spring-kitchensink-controlleradvice` quickstart is a deployable Maven 3 project that demonstrates how to use JSP, JPA, and Spring 4.x on Red Hat JBoss Enterprise Application Platform 6.1 or later.
+The `spring-kitchensink-controlleradvice` quickstart is a deployable Maven 3 project that demonstrates how to use JSP, JPA, and Spring 4.x in Red Hat JBoss Enterprise Application Platform 6.1 or later.

 This example showcases Spring 4.x's `@ControllerAdvice`, introduced in Spring 3.2, and used by `MemberControllerAdvice.java`.